ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This claim is extensible for use of manifest formats beyond those mentioned in this document.
 No particular manifest format is preferred.
-For manifest interoperability, an EAT profile, {{profiles}}, should be used that specifies what manifest format(s) are allowed.
+For manifest interoperability, an EAT profile as defined in {{profiles}}, should be used to specify which manifest format(s) are allowed.

 ~~~~CDDL
 {::include nc-cddl/manifests.cddl}